CreativeWolfies/akyanet-research/akyanet.md

 You can join a district whenever you want.
 There are no prerequisites for joining a district.

 When you want to join a district, you will need to establish a contract with people responsible for this task (Which are chosen democratically by the district members, so it could be the district council, an individual, or the whole district.
-It is entirely up to the district).
+It is completely up to the district).
 This contract, called the social contract, will describe what the district guarantees to you (housing, food, etc.) and what you guarantee to give to the district (performing essential tasks, etc.).

 The social contract must respect the rules defined by the Global Coordinator (more on that later).
 Additional terms of the contract are to be defined when establishing the contract.

-You have the right to leave your district, your commune, and your union of communes whenever you want.
+You retain the right to leave your district, your commune, and your union of communes whenever you want.

 ### Essential tasks

 In every commune or district, depending on their geographical situation, random members or all members, depending on the number of tasks, will be asked to perform certain tasks (for example, cleaning the streets, taking out the trash, ...) according to their social contract.

-Members can ask to have another task attributed to them, but they must understand that every task is essential and if they slightly dislike their attributed task, it is not really a good reason to ask for another attribution.
+Members can ask to have another task attributed to them, but they must understand that every task is essential and if they slightly dislike their attributed task, it is not really a sufficient reason to ask for another attribution.
-But coercive forces must be avoided, so the commune or the district will have to make sure that everyone knows why they are doing these tasks and how they are essential.
+But coercive forces must be avoided, so the commune or the district will have to make sure everyone knows why they are doing these tasks and how they are essential.

 If two members agree on exchanging their tasks, it is up to the district/commune council to decide if they can do it without prior authorization from the district/commune council.
-This authorization is sometimes needed to be sure that the members know how to perform their task.
+This authorization is sometimes required to be sure that the members know how to perform their task.
 But as always, coercive forces must be avoided at all costs.

 It is up to the district to choose how and when the tasks will be attributed.

 Given tasks should be adapted to each individual according to their work and their capabilities.
-For example, students will be given tasks relative to the subjects they are studying so that they can improve their education while helping the community by doing essential tasks.
+For example, students will be given tasks relative to the subjects they are studying so that they can improve their education while helping the community by performing essential tasks.

-If a district does not have enough people to perform all essential tasks, the district can ask for help from the commune.
+If a district does not have enough people to perform all essential tasks, the district can request help from other Akyanet entities (communes, unions of communes, ...).

 ### Politics